 Between these two dissimilar payment situations of largely unbanked cash exchange and mobile-based transactions, traditional banks have a hard time.
 Currently, retail banking facilitates 38% of the all-African GDP – half of what other emerging markets can muster.
 Establishing and maintaining a banking infrastructure on the continent is difficult in its own right.
 This is due to the closed national markets with local currencies and low incomes.

 One could say: Banks are late to the party, but it’s on the threshold of taking major leaps within the next five years.
 In contrast, it’s certainly possible, that the African market will skip the card payment step of financial evolution altogether and evolves from cash to mobile payment straight away.

 As we can see, the world of payment is a truly large space.
 Fintech and banking tech promise to broaden this space, even more, adding a digital layer for consumers and providers.
 And then there are disruptors like cryptocurrencies, which don’t have physical equivalents anymore.
 Moreover, they enable digital peer-to-peer payments without an intermediary.

 Conceivably, cash transactions will lose their role as commerce enablers, and may even fully disappear, a decade or two in the future.
 The Digital payment solutions of the world, both online and mobile, offer then unbanked population financial participation.
 And while big players and even banking houses have already positioned themselves, there is still room for startups and SMEs to conquer specific niches in payment or address specific markets, like payment in IoT environments.

 Speaking of which, there are more markets to explore.
-The other half of the planet will be dealt with in the second part of our “Payment Around the World” series.
-It will feature the US, Asia, Australia, and the Middle East.
+The other half of the planet will be dealt with in the following parts of our “Payment Around the World” series.